b-lukaszuk/BS_wJ_eng/contents/regex.md

 Wow, that felt like a breeze.

-Overall, the two lines of code (`replace.(camelCasedWord, etc.)` and `replace.(snakeCasedWords, etc.)`) are the equivallent of roughtly 20 lines of code in @sec:camel_case_solution.
-And that's how it usually is, regexes are more succint than the traditional functions, although they're not necessarily faster to write (especially if that is your first encounter with the subject).
+Overall, the two lines of code (`replace.(camelCasedWord, etc.)` and `replace.(snakeCasedWords, etc.)`) are the equivalent of roughly 20 lines of code in @sec:camel_case_solution.
+And that's how it usually is, regexes are more succinct than the traditional functions, although they're not necessarily faster to write (especially if that is your first encounter with the subject).

 #### Summary